Meet Our Team

 Samuel J. Lin, MD

-Dr. Lin is Assistant Professor of Surgery at Harvard Medical School and on staff in both the Division of Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery at BIDMC.
+Dr. Lin is Associate Professor of Surgery at Harvard Medical School and on staff in both the Division of Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery at BIDMC.
 He is also the BIDMC Residency Site Director of the Combined Harvard Plastic Surgery Residency Program and Co-Director of the Harvard Aesthetic and Reconstructive Plastic Surgery Fellowship.
 He received his medical degree from Northwestern University Feinberg School of Medicine, and completed residencies in both otolaryngology and plastic surgery, also at Northwestern.
 After his residency in plastic surgery, Dr. Lin completed a fellowship in microvascular surgery at MD Anderson Cancer Center, University of Texas, in Houston.
 Dr. Lin is active in both basic science and clinical research with a focus on nerve rehabilitation, rhinoplasty, breast reconstruction, and body contouring along with general reconstruction.

 View Dr. Lin's research page

 Pavan S. Mallur, MD

 Dr. Mallur is Instructor in Otology and Laryngology at Harvard Medical School and a laryngologist in the Division of Otolaryngology-Head and Neck Surgery at BIDMC.
 He received his medical degree from New York University School of Medicine, where he also did his residency in Otolaryngology Head and Neck Surgery.
 He completed a year-long fellowship in Laryngology and Care of the Professional Voice at the University of Pittsburgh Medical Center.
 Board certified in Otolaryngology, Dr. Mallur's clinical interests include the medical and surgical management of all voice disorders, including care of the professional voice, and the diagnosis and surgical treatment of upper airway stenosis and swallowing disorders.
 His research interests include 532nm KTP laser treatment and treatment of vocal fold scar.

 Lydia T. Colón, AuD, CCC-A